 - Slither (2006) An alien plague turns humans into mutant monsters.

-- 30 Days of Night (2007) A deadly group of vampires attack an Alaskan town that has been plunged into darkness.
+- 30 Days of Night (2007) A deadly group of vampires takes advantage of an Alaskan town’s month-long period of darkness for a 24-hour-a-day attack.

-- Rec (2007) A reporter and her cameramen get locked inside an apartment building with a terrifying monster.
+- Rec (2007) A reporter and her cameramen get locked inside an apartment building with an unknown infection turning people into raving, zombie-like monsters.

 - Let the Right One In (2008) A young man falls in love with a girl who must drink blood to survive in this strange vampire movie.